Tasmania - East Coast

-Road Trip on the east coast of Tasmania
+Road Trip on the East Coast of Tasmania with My Mother

-Tasmania is an island state off the mainland Australia.
-It is known for its rugged wilderness, lots of parks and reserves.
-The state is famous for its food, wine and clean/fresh air.
-Hobart is the capital city of Tasmania.
+One of the most beautiful places in Australia that comes close to heaven is Tasmania.
+It is an island state, off the mainland Australia and is known for its rugged wilderness, lots of parks and reserves.
+The state is also famous for its food, wine and clean / fresh air.
+And Hobart is the capital city of Tasmania.
+In this post, I am writing about my road trip along the east coast of Tasmania and the lessons learned during my trip with my mother.

 For information and itinerary to spend a weekend in Tasmania , refer A weekend in Tasmania.